 In modern mountaineering, style of ascent takes precedence over attaining the objective at all costs.
 It is no longer a matter of employing huge financial and technical resources, such as bottled oxygen, fixed ropes, high-altitude porters, wide-spread drilling, helicopter support, so-called 'performance-enhancing' substances, and large numbers of people, in order to reach the top.

 The Piolets d'Or throw the spotlight on progressive alpinism: imaginative and innovative new routes, doing more with less, and building on experience.

-The jury judges these ascents irrespective of a climber's nationality and against the following criteria, both on a point-by-point basis and as a whole:
+- The jury judges ascents irrespective of a climber's nationality and will consider the following:

-- Suitability of route in light of objective dangers.
+- The suitability of the route in light of objective dangers.

 - Efficient and sparing use of resources.

 - Transparency regarding the use of these resources.